-This chapter presents a contribution to the visual tracking of objects using all the degrees of freedom of a legged robot.
+This chapter presents a contribution to the visual tracking of objects by a legged robot using all of its degrees of freedom.
 We approach this issue in a principled way applying ideas of visual servoing.
-Nowadays visual tracking solutions for this kind of robots inspired in the visual servoing approach only move the effectors linked directly to the camera or use a learning kinematics matrix.
-In this work we take into account all the effectors which can affect the resulting image.
-We construct from a general description of the robot the matrix that describes its kinematics.
-Visual servoing is performed computing the seudoinverse of this matrix.
+Nowadays visual tracking solutions for this kind of robots inspired in the visual servoing approach only move the effectors linked directly to the camera or use a learn kinematics matrix.
+As long as we know not much works have been done on the literature in visual servoing for legged robots [37, 38], given a general description of the control system.
+In this work we concentrate in obtaining a detailed description of the image Jacobian matrix taking into account all the effectors which can affect the image captured by the robot's camera.
+In section 3.2we construct, starting from a general description of this kind of robots, the matrix that describes its forward kinematics.
+Visual servoing is performed computing the seudoinverse of this matrix in section ??.
+In section ?? we specialize our approach for an Aibo robot.
+In section ?? we present some experimental empirical results on the actual performance of the approach, and its limitations.
+The notation used through the chapter is presented in table 3.1.